-If entry to the closest government school/campus is refused on the grounds the school is at capacity, students may travel to the next nearest government school and still be considered to be attending their closest school for the purposes of this program.
-Students in this category are therefore eligible to travel at no cost.
-Evidence of refused entry from all closer schools is required to be submitted with the application to travel.
-This is usually in the form of a letter from the principal of the closer school.
+If entry to the nearest government school/campus is refused on the grounds the school is at capacity, students may travel to the next nearest government school and still be considered to be attending their nearest school for the purposes of this program.

+Evidence of refused entry from all nearer schools is required to be submitted with the application to travel.
+This is usually in the form of a letter from the principal of each nearer school.

-Students in Years 11 and 12
+Subject choice for students in Years 11 and 12

-If two or more subjects chosen for VCE are not available at their closest school/campus, Year 11 and 12 students may travel to a more distant school and are still considered to be attending their closest school for the purposes of this program.
-Students in this category are therefore eligible to travel at no cost.
-Evidence that subjects are not provided by closer schools is required to be submitted with the application to travel.
-This is usually in the form of a letter from the principal of the closer school.
+Year 11 and 12 students may travel to a more distant school/campus if two or more of their chosen subjects are not available at their nearest school/campus.
+These students will be considered to be attending their nearest school/campus and eligible for the SBP.

+Evidence that subjects are not provided at the nearer schools/campuses is required and must be submitted with the application to travel to the more distant school.
+This is usually in the form of a letter from the principal of each nearer school.

-Single sex government schools
+Single-sex government schools

-Students attending their closest appropriate single sex government school/campus are considered to be attending their closest school for the purposes of this program.
-Students in this category are therefore eligible to travel at no cost.
+Students attending their nearest appropriate single-sex government school/campus are considered to be attending their nearest school for the purposes of this program.